ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter, Plane, Rover.

-This is a location marker in the mission command sequence that can be used a "jump to" location for the :ref:`MAV_CMD_DO_JUMP_TAG<MAV_CMD_DO_JUMP_TAG>` command.
+This is a location marker in the mission command sequence that can be used as a "jump to" location for the :ref:`MAV_CMD_DO_JUMP_TAG<MAV_CMD_DO_JUMP_TAG>` command.
 The tag id in its parameter field can be any arbitrary number between 1 and 65535.

 **Command parameters**